 SECTION 5 – OPERATING A WEALTHEO™ BUSINESS

-Consultants and Affiliates must adhere to the terms of the Wealtheo™ Compensation Plan as set forth in official Wealtheo™ literature.
-Consultants and Affiliates shall not offer the Wealtheo™ opportunity through, or in combination with, any other system, program, sales tools, or method of marketing other than that specifically set forth in official Wealtheo™ literature.
-Consultants and Affiliates shall not require or encourage other current or prospective Customers, Affiliates or Consultants to execute any agreement or contract other than official Wealtheo™ agreements and contracts in order to become a Wealtheo™ Consultant or Affiliate.
-Similarly, Consultants and Affiliates shall not require or encourage other current or prospective Customers, Affiliates, or Consultants to make any purchase from, or payment to, any individual or other entity to participate in the Wealtheo™ Compensation Plan other than those purchases or payments identified as recommended or required in official Wealtheo™ documents or literature.
+Affiliates must adhere to the terms of the Wealtheo™ commissions as set forth in official Wealtheo™ literature.
+Affiliates shall not offer the Wealtheo™ opportunity through, or in combination with, any other system, program, sales tools, or method of marketing other than that specifically set forth in official Wealtheo™ literature.
+Affiliates shall not require or encourage other current or prospective Customers or Affiliates to execute any agreement or contract other than official Wealtheo™ agreements and contracts in order to become a Wealtheo™ Affiliate.
+Similarly, Affiliates shall not require or encourage other current or prospective Customers or Affiliates to make any purchase from, or payment to, any individual or other entity to participate in Wealtheo™ commissions other than those purchases or payments identified as recommended or required in official Wealtheo™ documents or literature.